JitheshPavan/ML_Models/README.md

 The model first extracts local features using Convolutional NN.
 The output of each CNN is generally half of the previous former one.
 This output is then mapped to categories using a feed-forward neural network.
 I trained this network in a supervised manner using CIFAR-10 and CIFAR-100 datasets.
 </br>
-##Lenet5
+## Lenet5
 ![1lvvWF48t7cyRWqct13eU0w](https://github.com/JitheshPavan/ML_Models/assets/140151086/91d8b2a8-4cc0-4466-8730-a274d65795e7)
-It's a much simpler networker.Requires images to be 32*32.
+It's a much simpler networker.
+Requires images to be 32*32.